Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-02-23-azuread-tenant-hardening-security-settings-considerations.md

 Every user is able to invite “Guest users“ and even invited Guests are able to invite other Guests.
 By default Guest users has limited permission in your tenant.
 Check the Microsoft documentation to [compare member and guest default permissions](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/users-default-permissions#compare-member-and-guest-default-permissions).

 ### My recommendation:
-* Disable invitation of guests by your (member) user and/or restrict invitation from specified domains only
+* Disable invitation of guests by your (member and guest) user
+* Optional: Restrict invitation from specified domains only
 * Implement a workflow and governance for invitation of B2B users via [connected organization in Azure AD entitlement management](https://docs.microsoft.com/en-us/azure/active-directory/governance/entitlement-management-organization)
 * Configure  [a secure guest sharing environment](https://docs.microsoft.com/en-us/office365/enterprise/create-a-secure-guest-sharing-environment%E2%80%AC) and consider [Microsoft’s best practices for B2B scenarios](https://docs.microsoft.com/en-us/azure/active-directory/b2b/b2b-fundamentals)
-* Be aware of [Conditional Access and MFA behavior of B2B users](https://docs.microsoft.com/en-us/azure/active-directory/b2b/conditional-access) as documented by Microsoft
+* Be aware of [Conditional Access and MFA behavior of B2B users](https://docs.microsoft.com/en-us/azure/active-directory/b2b/conditional-access) as documented by Microsoft.
+Restriced invitation of external users may have impact to Office 365 services.

 ## Access to Azure Portal
 _Azure AD Portal > User settings_